Club Profile

 Rivalries

-St Albans City, from just eight miles north but now one league
+St Albans City, from just eight miles north and now in the same league

 Women’s Team

-None, but the men’s ground is home of the Arsenal Women’s
+None, but their ground is home of the Arsenal Women’s

 Songs